We’re in the process of figuring out how much CO2-e this trip generates. In the meantime, learn more about our climate commitment.

-Experience the serenity of the Galapagos as you drift across the Pacific Ocean on this 10-day sail of the central eastern islands.
-The natural beauty and unique wildlife of these Ecuadorian isles are something to behold and, aboard your sailing vessel, you will have the best seat in the house.
+Experience the serenity of the Galapagos Islands as you drift across the Pacific Ocean on this 10-day adventure cruise through the central eastern islands.
 Retrace the voyage of Charles Darwin by sea, admiring the sandy beaches of Espumilla contrasted with the jagged rock formations and volcanic craters of Isla Santiago.
-Gaze at the sea, land and sky, spotting blue-footed boobies, Galapagos sea turtles and sea lions in their natural habitat.
-The central eastern islands of the Galapagos offer so much to explore, so sit back and relax on this spectacular sailing adventure.
+Look out at the ocean, land and sky, spotting blue-footed boobies, sea turtles and sea lions in their natural habitat.
+Go hiking and snorkelling each day and learn about the geology of these lands from your handy naturalist guide, all the while spotting some pretty incredible and varied wildlife.

 - Theme